-Christine Klein is a Doctor of Physical Therapy, a Board Certified Women’s Health Clinical Specialist through the American Board of Physical Therapy Specialties, a pregnancy and postpartum corrective exercise specialist and a certified personal trainer.
-Christine is the owner of Embrace Health & Rehab, PA, a mobile and in-office pelvic floor physical therapy and personal training service offering in-home, in-office or telehealth sessions for those living in and around Brevard County, FL.
+Christine Klein is a Doctor of Physical Therapy, a Board Certified Women’s Health Clinical Specialist through the American Board of Physical Therapy Specialties, pregnancy and postpartum corrective exercise specialist, and a certified personal trainer.
+Dr. Klein is the owner of Embrace Health & Rehab, PA, a mobile and in-office pelvic floor physical therapy and personal training service offering in-home, in-office, or telehealth sessions for those living in and around Brevard County, FL.

 Christine is dedicated to educating, empowering, and helping women and men embrace overcoming pelvic floor dysfunction as well as preventing it from happening in the first place.
 She developed her business in response to noticing a trend among new mothers not taking the time for themselves to receive care they could tremendously benefit from.
 Instead of finding childcare and fighting traffic, she comes to you!
 Embrace Health & Rehab offers appointments in the evenings and on weekends.

 Christine is a fellow Viera mom, has lived in Brevard County for the past 20 years and has two children ages 8 and 9.